martinmib/organic/README.md

 - to be informed of what the website (company) offers
 - to be informed of how the website(company) operates and delivers
 - list a standard product list to give customer a guideline on the structure of products available
-- explain that you have to sign up to get an updated product list with up to date prices as the price of foodstuff is increasing and doesnt leave the company at a loss of earnings on a human error.
-- on the sign

 ### Site Owner Goals
 - list a standard product list to give customer a guideline on the structure of products available